ElPatoSordo/LunarLander-TeamWork/README.md

 Tasks developed:

-## Register system:
-+ The login page allows the user to create an account by entering a username, name, email and password.
-Then, the user can log in with his/her credentials and play the game.

-## Games played record
-+ Each game the player plays will be registered in the data base in a table called "Score".
-The record will contain the configuration's id (this configuration contains the user's id), the begin and end time of the game and the final speed apart from the score's id.

-## PAAS
-+ The app is deployed in a PAAS.
-We used Google Cloud's service to host a virtual machine with tomcat.

-## Documentation
-+ This project contains a CHANGELOG file, which contains information about the different versions of the project and a README file, which contains general information about the project.

 ## Spaceship:
 + Pressing the space bar or touching the screen of the mobile changes the spaceship to *engine on* state and changes the acceleration from g to -g, and when releasing any of the two, the spaceship returns to *engine off* state.
 + The position of the ship (in percentage of the screen) varies depending on the speed and is a function of acceleration.